 Processing of your Application can be initiated once we have received your deposit of $495.00 per person with your completed Application Form and CV (one for each volunteer).

 FINAL PAYMENT is due two months prior to departure or on receipt of invoice if travelling in less than two months.
 Apologies but payments by Visa and Master Card will incur a 1.5% fee and American Express 3.0%.

 PASSPORT & VISAS

 Passports must be valid for 6 months AFTER you return home and have at least two blank visa pages.
-The Airlines will refuse boarding to anybody whose name on their airline ticket varies from their passport name.

 Work visas are currently required for volunteers in Namibia.
 We will send you the forms and instructions after your placement is confirmed.